salesforce/lwc-rfcs/README.md

 the team should then close the RFCs associated pull request.
 * An RFC may be accepted at the close of its final comment period.
-A team member will merge the RFCs associated pull request, at which point the RFC will become 'active'.
+A team member will merge the RFCs associated pull request, at which point the RFC will become 'approved'.

 ## The RFC life-cycle

-Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the Lightning Web Components repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.
+Once an RFC is approved, then authors may implement it and submit the feature as a pull request to the Lightning Web Components repo.
+Becoming 'approved' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is 'active' implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.
+Furthermore, the fact that a given RFC has been accepted and is 'approved' implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

-Modifications to active RFCs can be done in followup PRs.
+Modifications to approved RFCs can be done in followup PRs.
 We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at